 Step 9: Address Combined Smoke and Water Damage

 In fires where water was used to extinguish flames, moisture combines with smoke particles, creating additional challenges like mold and mildew.
-Comprehensive Fire Damage Restoration Calabasas services specialize in handling both issues simultaneously to eliminate smoke odors and moisture damage effectively.
+Comprehensive fire damage repair specialize in handling both issues simultaneously to eliminate smoke odors and moisture damage effectively.

 Step 10: Work With Your Insurance